 Click on MAP for the NDOT detour map.

-The construction will start at the north edge of Alvo and continue north to Bluff Road, then from Bluff north to Church Road.
+The construction starts at the north edge of Alvo and continues north to Bluff Road, then from Bluff north to Church Road.
 The proposed work schedule is 10 hour days, 6 days a week.
 Access to the Alvo Cemetery will be provided as needed for maintenance and funerals.
 Copies of the construction schedule are available at the Village Office along with business cards for Casey Wisness, project manager.
 His phone number is 712-898-1787.